epheo/blog/articles/openshift-borg/index.rst

 Introduction
 ============

+Just like the Borg collective from Star Trek assimilates technology and knowledge with their famous phrase "resistance is futile," BorgBackup assimilates your data.

-This article introduces a simple solution for backing up and restoring LVM Logical Volumes from local storage of a Single Node OpenShift (SNO) cluster to FreeNAS using BorgBackup.
-While not designed for enterprise-grade production workloads, this approach provides a practical method for protecting block storage in test and development clusters.
-The solution is deliberately kept simple to allow quick setup and testing in lab environments without the complexity of enterprise backup solutions.
+This article introduces a simple solution for backing up and restoring LVM Logical Volumes from local storage to FreeNAS (or other Storage Class) using BorgBackup.
+While not designed for enterprise-grade production workloads, this approach provides a practical method.

 Overview & Prerequisites
 ========================